Chung Jin-suk (politician): People First Party

-By the time he withdrew from the ALDE, Chung was widely speculated to join the proposed Hoseo-based localist conservative party, projected by the Governor of South Chungcheong Shim Dae-pyung and the Mayor of Daejeon Yŏm Hong-ch'ŏl; Yŏm instead joined the Uri Party.
-On 19 October, the formation of the new party named the People First Party (PFP) was announced by several key figures including Shim, Chung and so on.
+By the time he withdrew from the ALDE, Chung was widely speculated to join the proposed Hoseo-based localist conservative party, projected by the Governor of South Chungcheong Shim Dae-pyung and the Mayor of Daejeon Yŏm Hong-ch'ŏl; On 19 October, the formation of the new party named the People First Party (PFP) was announced by several key figures including Shim, Chung and so on.

 On 17 January 2006, the PFP was officially established.
 Shim Dae-pyung and Shin Kook-hwan was elected co-presidents, while Chung was appointed parliamentary leader the following day.

 However, on 14 December 2007, 5 days before the presidential election, Chung made an announcement to leave the PFP.
 He did not mention the reasons clearly, but several newspapers suggested that he opposed the Shim's withdrawal in order to support the independent candidate Lee Hoi-chang, as he was in favour of the GNP candidate Lee Myung-bak.
 Following the landslide victory of Lee, Chung officially joined the GNP on 17 January 2008.